benjimaclellan/aesop/README.md

-# ASOPE: Nested Genetic Algorithm for Automated Search of Optical Processing Experiments
+# ASOPE: Automated Search of Optical Processing Experiments

 This a scientific computing software for automatically searching for optical experiments that are 'interesting'.